bdo311/metagene-maker/README.md

     - exonEnds
     - score
     - name2
+4. Download the file.
-4. Run `knownGenes <gene_file.txt> <output_prefix>`.
+5. Run `knownGenes <gene_file.txt> <output_prefix>`.
 Output will be a list of bed files for UTRs, CDS's, exons, introns, splice sites, TSS's, and TES's that can be used for metagene-maker.

 Configuration file (see example.conf for an example)
 --------